 These first two studies present consistent evidence that searching online increases belief in misinformation directly after its publication.
 However, misinformation can in some instances go viral weeks or months after publication.
 In these instances, the online information environment surrounding the false article could be different from the one encountered in the first 72 hours.
 Directly after publication of false articles, search engines may return similar misinformation and little credible information because professional fact-checks often take days or weeks to be published (Kalsnes, 2018).
-Therefore, we might expect that as time passes post-publication, individuals searching online would be exposed to more professional fact-checks and credible information when SOEM.
+Therefore, we might expect that as time passes post-publication, individuals searching online would be exposed to more professional fact-checks and credible information when SOTEN.
 This high quality information could eliminate, or, even more optimistically, change the direction of the search effect identified in Studies 1 and 2.
-Of course, as most searches to check the veracity of misinformation would likely occur immediately or soon after publication, we think the findings from Studies 1 and 2 are more policy-relevant.
+Of course, as most searches to check the veracity of misinformation would likely occur immediately or soon after publication, we think the findings from Studies 1 and 2 more closely capture the likely impact of online search.